 Used for removing prints from the print bed.
 I saw this particular one on a recommendations list for tools, and it has made a huge difference, compared to the painter’s scraper that I was trying to use before.
 With the scraper, I had to constantly replace the tape on the board (about every other print).
 With this spatula (and good tape), I can go for a dozen or more prints without having to replace the tape.
 The spatula flexes and gets under the edge without digging into the tape with the corners.

-Painter’s tape is essential to printing with PLA.
-You use it to cover the print bed.
-It provides a good surface to adhere to the print bed, and in the case of a print-bed attached with screws (like mine), it covers the holes for a print.
+Painter’s tape is essential to printing with PLA if you don’t have a BuildTak plate or similar on the print bed (most do not).
+You use it to cover the print bed to provide a good surface to adhere to the print bed, and in the case of a print-bed attached with screws (like my Colido DIY), it covers the holes for a print.
 When the tape gets damaged, you need to replace it.

-DO NOT USE THE TAPE PICTURED.
-Since taking this picture, and doing more prints, I have found out that this tape requires more frequent removal.
-I recommend going with the actual 3M brand tape, it works so much better than whatever this tape is.
+I recommend going with the actual 3M brand tape, it works much better than whatever off-brand tape I used before.
+The other tape required replacing much more frequently.
 Maybe some other tapes work as well, but so far 3M works for me.

 This tool makes removing excess material easier, while being able to follow the edge of the part.
 The deburring end rotates freely as you drag it along the part edge.